Find Affordable College Courses

 South Orange, NJ

-With a ranking of #6, Seton Hall University did quite well on this year’s most popular schools for physics students working on their bachelor’s degree.
-Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a medium-sized student population.
+Seton Hall University did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.

 Of the 19 students majoring in physics at Seton Hall, 68% are male and 32% are female.